janikvonrotz/labtrail/README.md

 # LabTrail

-QR-code manager with multi-tenant support
+QR-code manager with multi-tenant support.

-* Here you can manage QR-code links.
-* Login and create documents that link to an url.
-* Assign the document to a station.
-* Tell which document category must be active for your current tenant.
-* Switch tenants easily from your profile.
+LabTrail is the central platform to manage the destinations of QR-Codes.
+Register new QR-Codes and define multiple link targets.
+Manage users and assign them to tenants.
+Switch easily between tenants and their active QR-Code category.

 ![Screenshot](/screenshot.png)